 The C. S. Lewis Review is an online journal designed to stimulate reflections on the life, work, and influence of Clive Staples Lewis, and other Christian writers and thinkers who represent significant linkages to the tradition Lewis exemplified of Christian scholarship and imaginative writing.
 Both scholarly and devotional entries will be posted here, as well as class materials for various seminars and presentations.
 It has been published and edited continuously since 1995 under various URLs, and now finds its comfortable home base as the C. S. Lewis Review.
 The archives capture the evolution of the site over the past sixteen years.

-The editor is Bruce L. Edwards, Professor Emeritus of English and Africana Studies at Bowling Green State University in Bowling Green, Ohio.
+The online editor of this site is Bruce L. Edwards, Professor Emeritus of English and Africana Studies at Bowling Green State University in Bowling Green, Ohio.
 He served as a faculty member and administrator at BGSU for 31 1/2 years.
 He has served as Fulbright Fellow in Nairobi, Kenya (1999-2000), a Bradley Research Fellow at the Heritage Foundation in Washington, DC (1989-90), and as the S. W. Brooks Memorial Professor of Literature at The University of Queensland, Brisbane, Australia (1988).
-Bruce and his wife, Joan, now live in Willow, Alaska, and have four grown children, ranging in age from 29 to 38.
+Bruce and his wife, Joan, now live in Willow, Alaska, and have four grown children, ranging in age from 30 to 39, and five grandchildren.

 Bruce was born in Akron, OH, attending the Akron City Public Schools.
 He graduated with a B.A. in English from the University of Missouri-Rolla in 1977, and received his Masters Degree in English from Kansas State University in 1979.
 He earned his Ph.D. in Literature and Rhetoric from the University of Texas at Austin in 1981, writing his dissertation on the literary criticism of C. S. Lewis.